-- Internal Audit: Hereford and Worcester Fire and Rescue Authority's responsibility for maintaining an adequate and effective internal audit function is set out in Regulation 5 of the Accounts and Audit (England) Regulations 2015. - 2.
-The Internal Audit function is provided by the Worcestershire Internal Audit Shared Service (WIASS) which was set up as a shared service in 2010/11, and hosted by Worcester City for 5 district councils and the Fire and Rescue Service.
+- 5. The Internal Audit function is provided by the Worcestershire Internal Audit Shared Service (WIASS) which was set up as a shared service in 2010/11, and hosted by Worcester City for 5 district councils and the Fire and Rescue Service.
 2016/17 was the first year Hereford and Worcester Fire and Rescue Authority became a full voting member of the shared service.
 The shared service operates in accordance with, and conforms to, the Public Sector Internal Audit Standards 2013.
-It objectively reviews, on a continuous basis, the extent to which the internal control environment supports and promotes the achievement of the Fire and Rescue Authority objectives and contributes to the proper, economic and effective use of resources. - 3.
-The Internal Audit Plan was agreed with External Audit, the Treasurer and s151 Officer and was approved by the Audit and Standards Committee on the 4th July 2016.
-It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' - other corporate systems for example governance and risk management. - 4.
-Based on the audits performed by WIASS in accordance with the approved audit plan the Head of Internal Audit Shared Service can report that the Hereford and Worcester Fire and Rescue Authority governance framework arrangements during 2016/2017 have provided assurance outturns of 'full' in regard to the core financial areas along with mixed assurances in regard to other operational aspects. - 5.
-'Full' to 'moderate' assurance essentially provides there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified. - 6.
-Two areas reviewed as part of the 2016/2017 plan recorded 'limited' assurance, namely Safeguarding and the CARE Scheme.
-Outstanding issues were being addressed as part of the process of continuous improvement and clear management actions plans had been agreed, where appropriate, for the review areas.
+It objectively reviews, on a continuous basis, the extent to which the internal control environment supports and promotes the achievement of the Fire and Rescue Authority objectives and contributes to the proper, economic and effective use of resources. - The Internal Audit Plan was agreed with External Audit, the Treasurer and s151 Officer and was approved by the Audit and Standards Committee on the 12th April 2017.
+It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion'

+- other corporate systems for example corporate governance, risk management, partnership working. - 7.
+Based on the audits performed by WIASS in accordance with the approved audit plan the Head of Internal Audit Shared Service can report that the Hereford and Worcester Fire and Rescue Authority governance framework arrangements during 2017/2018 have provided assurance outturns of 'full' in regard to three core financial areas along with mixed assurances in regard to other operational aspects.
+There were no 'limited' or below assurances reported. - 8.
+'Full' to 'moderate' assurance essentially provides there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified. - 9.
+It should be noted that as part of the risk based approach WIASS delivered all the audits identified in the 2017/18 plan apart from ICT which was rolled in to the early part of 2018/19 after consultation with management. - 10.
+In relation to the twelve reviews that have been undertaken 11 have been completed and discussed with management with 10 reports issued in finalised form. - 11.
+WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
+This statement is intended to provide reasonable assurance based on the audits performed in accordance with the approved plan and the scoping therein.